milesj/boost/docs/args.md

 An option is an optional argument that accepts a single value or multiple values.
-It has 2 forms, the first being the default form, also known as a long option, which starts with `--` and is followed by a word or phrase (either in camel or kebab case), for example, `--log`, `--log-level`, or `--logLevel` (preferred).
+It has 2 forms, the first being the default form, also known as a long option, which starts with `--` and is followed by a word or phrase (either in camel or kebab case).
+For example, `--log`, `--log-level`, or `--logLevel` (preferred).

 The second form is known as the short form and is represented by a single alpha character (either lower or uppercase) prefixed with `-`, for example, `-l` or `-L`.
 The short option can be enabled with the `short` setting.

-For options to operate properly, they must be defined using a settings object when calling `parse()`.
+For options to parse correctly, they must be defined using a settings object.
 Each option supports the following settings:

 - `type` (`'boolean' | 'number' | 'string'`) - Expected type of the provided value.
 When a value is captured from the command line, it will be type casted. _(Required)_
+- `description` (`string`) - A description of what the option does.
+Primarily used in interface output. _(Required)_
 - `default` (`*`) - The default value if option not provided on the command line.
 The value's type is dependent on the `type` and `multiple` settings.
 Furthermore, this value defaults to the following if not defined.
   - A zero (`0`) when type is `number`.
   - An empty string (`''`) when type is `string`.
   - And `false` when type is `boolean`.
-- `description` (`string`) - A description of what the option does.
-Primarily used in interfaces.
-  _(Required)_
 - `hidden` (`boolean`) - Hide the option from interface output.
 Defaults to `false`.
 - `short` (`string`) - Single character used as a the short option alias.
 - `usage` (`string`) - Example instructions on how to use the option.